 -

-Risks of adopting AI without readiness
+Risks of scaling AI without readiness

 Common risks of poor AI readiness include: